 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section, medications for diabetes, and cyclophosphamide (Cytoxan).
+Be sure to mention if you are taking medications for diabetes.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had seizures; a disease that affects your nervous system, such as multiple sclerosis (MS; loss of coordination, weakness, and numbness due to nerve damage); transverse myelitis (inflammation of the spinal cord that may cause abnormal sensations, loss of sensation, or loss of ability to move the lower body); optic neuritis (inflammation of the nerve that sends messages from the eye to the brain); bleeding problems ; liver disease, or heart failure.
+- tell your doctor if you have or have ever had seizures; a disease that affects your nervous system, such as multiple sclerosis (MS; loss of coordination, weakness, and numbness due to nerve damage), transverse myelitis (inflammation of the spinal cord that may cause abnormal sensations, loss of sensation, or loss of ability to move the lower body), Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage), or optic neuritis (inflammation of the nerve that sends messages from the eye to the brain); bleeding problems; liver disease, or heart failure.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using etanercept, call your doctor.
-If you use etanercept injection during your pregnancy, be sure to talk to your baby's doctor about this after your baby is born.
+If you become pregnant while using etanercept injection products, call your doctor.
+If you use etanercept injection injection products during your pregnancy, be sure to talk to your baby's doctor about this after your baby is born.
 Your baby may need to receive certain vaccinations later than usual.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using etanercept.
+- if you are having surgery, including dental surgery, tell the doctor or dentist that you are using etanercept injection products.

-- do not have any vaccinations during your treatment with etanercept without talking to your doctor.
-If your child will be treated with etanercept injection, talk to his or her doctor about vaccinations that should be given before the start of treatment.
+- do not have any vaccinations during your treatment with etanercept injection products without talking to your doctor.
+If your child will be treated with etanercept injection products, talk to his or her doctor about vaccinations that should be given before the start of treatment.
 If possible, your child should be given all vaccinations needed for children of his or her age before beginning treatment.

-- if you are exposed to chickenpox while using etanercept, call your doctor immediately.
+- if you are exposed to chickenpox while using etanercept injection products, call your doctor immediately.